Meet our next explorers

 |---|---|---|

-| Single Rover | One agent follows a coverage sweep. | Simple reference for conventional exploration. |
+| Single Rover | One agent works through a coverage sweep. | A deliberately plain reference for conventional exploration. |

-| ACO | Agents reinforce useful paths through pheromone-like memory. | Good distributed coverage with nature-inspired path bias. |
+| ACO | Agents reinforce useful paths through pheromone-like memory. | Distributed coverage with a strong path-following bias. |

-| Market-Based | Agents bid for tasks according to local cost. | Efficient allocation with relatively low communication overhead. |
+| Market-Based | Agents bid for tasks using local cost and expected value. | Clear allocation logic with relatively restrained communication. |

-| Greedy Nearest | Agents chase the nearest frontier or science target. | Strong science collection, but slower high-coverage completion. |
+| Greedy Nearest | Agents chase the nearest frontier or science target. | Strong science collection, although high coverage arrives later. |

-| ARES | Sector frontier search with science auctions and active relays. | Fast early coverage while keeping science and connectivity in view. |
+| ARES | Sector frontier search with science auctions and active relays. | Fast early coverage without forgetting science or the relay mesh. |

-| HERMES | ARES plus a small adaptive mission-mode controller. | Fast 95% coverage and the highest mean science return. |
+| HERMES | ARES with a small adaptive mission-mode controller above it. | The quickest 95% coverage and the highest mean science return. |

 ARES plans the swarm; HERMES changes the mission mood